 We need to receive proof--your original certificate of attendance-- that you attended a Tennessee-approved traffic school before our next court date.
 We will inform you of the date when you receive your traffic school packet from us (upon your payment of the Judge-ordered costs to Berry Hill).
 Berry Hill does not have its own traffic school, so we will give you information about several approved options, most of which offer online schools.
 We cannot accept a copy or an emailed or faxed certificate--only the original certificate (except from two schools that will email the certificate directly to us at your direction, and we will notify you of those two schools.).This is very important.
 If we do not receive this, it will revert to a Guilty determination, you will owe the original fine for the offense (as well as the court cost & litigation fee if you did not already pay that), and you will be reported as Guilty to the TN Dept of Safety & Homeland Security.
 You may appear in Open Court at the next court date to request a payment plan or have an indigency hearing in front of our Judge.
 If you do not appear then and comply with the Judge’s ruling, a Court Action Report will be sent to the TN Dept of Safety & Homeland Security to initiate suspension of your license.
 (This is reciprocal in other states, so any out-of-state driver’s licenses also would be suspended.)

-We have begun accepting checks but we do not take credit cards or debit cards for payments.
+We have begun accepting checks but we do not take credit cards or debit cards for payments as yet.
 If you mail your payment to us, please send a money order, check or cashiers check.
 Do not send cash through the mail.
+Be sure to write your name and citation number on your check, money order or cashier’s check so we can credit it properly.
 If you mail payment and want a receipt, you should enclose a stamped self-addressed envelope with your payment.

 Have any necessary repairs done so your lights are working, then bring your car to show us that your lights are working prior to your court date.
 If you do this, we will give you a repair receipt and you will not owe a fine or costs on this charge.
 You cannot do this after your court date.